How Healthcare Providers Can Identify Eating Disorders in People of Color

-Eating disorders have stereotypically been associated with slim, white, young, heterosexual women.
-In reality, eating disorders can affect anyone, regardless of how they identify.
+Eating disorders have stereotypically been associated with slim, white, young, heterosexual, cisgender women.
+In reality, eating disorders can affect anyone, regardless of how they look or identify.
 Eating disorders are brain-based biological illnesses that have complex causes and require specialized care.
-However, the stereotypical misconception of someone with an eating disorder has serious ramifications on who is diagnosed and continues on to receive proper treatment.
+However, the stereotypical idea of someone with an eating disorder has serious ramifications on who is diagnosed and who then receives proper treatment.

 Consequences of the Thin, White Woman Stereotype

 Historically, there has been a misconception that eating disorders affect only thin, young, white females.
-Advocate Claire Mysko says, “This early assumption that eating disorders primarily affect young, affluent white women was based on the research that was conducted on young, affluent, white women.”
-This research conducted on only white women led people to believe eating disorders were only a white woman’s disease.
+Early research was conducted on only white women, which led people to believe eating disorders were only a white woman’s disease.
 Despite most providers now knowing that this is false, the initial belief had serious implications for eating disorder treatment today.

-This initial stereotype of individuals struggling with eating disorders being white women became ingrained in the larger society, with both patients and physicians working under the assumption that eating disorders only happened in certain individuals.
-Not only did this lead to healthcare providers missing eating disorder diagnoses in people of color, but it also caused non-white individuals to question if they really had disordered eating that was worthy of treatment.
+This initial stereotype became ingrained in the larger society, with both patients and healthcare providers working under the assumption that eating disorders only happened in certain individuals.
+Not only did this lead to providers missing eating disorder diagnoses in people of color, but it also caused people of color to question if they really had disordered eating that was worthy of treatment.

 People of Color and Eating Disorders

-While medical education has improved and the larger cultural dialogue is starting to shift towards the understanding that eating disorders can affect all individuals, traces of the initial bias remain.
-The National Eating Disorder Association (NEDA) states that, “People of color—especially African Americans—are significantly less likely to receive help for their eating issues.”
-Despite this lack of diagnosis and care, people of color are equally at risk for developing an eating disorder as their white peers.
+While medical education has improved and the larger cultural dialogue is starting to shift toward the understanding that eating disorders can affect all individuals, traces of the initial bias remain.
+The National Eating Disorders Association (NEDA) states, “People of color—especially African Americans—are significantly less likely to receive help for their eating issues.”
+Despite the underdiagnosis and undertreatment, people of color are as much at risk for developing an eating disorder as their white peers—or even more.
 NEDA provides the following facts:

-- Black teenagers are 50% more likely than white teenagers to exhibit bulimic behavior, such as bingeing and purging (Goeree, Sovinsky, & Iorio, 2011).
+- Black teenagers are 50% more likely than white teenagers to exhibit bulimic behavior, such as bingeing and purging (Goeree, Ham, & Iorio, 2011).

 - Hispanic individuals are more likely to suffer from bulimia than their non-Hispanic peers (Swanson, 2011).